8 Miles of Unpaved Road to Reach Park

 Wayside: Cheyenne and Arapaho Village at Sand CreekWayside exhibit: the village at Sand Creek - Monument Hill ![]()

-Wayside: Conscience and CourageWayside exhibit: Soule, Cramer, and Wynkoop - near visitor contact station ![]()
+Wayside: Conscience and CourageWayside exhibit: Soule, Cramer, and Wynkoop - located in the orientation area near the visitor contact station. ![]()

 Wayside: Fort Lyon ReservationWayside exhibit: the Fort Lyon Reservation and worsening conditions - halfway along Monument Hill Trail ![]()